Medical Reviewer

 • Xanax, also known as alprazolam, is a benzodiazepine medication primarily prescribed for managing anxiety disorders and panic attacks.

-• Xanax enhances the effects of gamma-aminobutyric acid (GABA) in the brain, resulting in a calming effect on the central nervous system.
+• Xanax enhances the effects of gamma-aminobutyric acid (GABA) in the brain, calming the central nervous system.

 • Despite its therapeutic benefits, Xanax is frequently misused and abused due to its sedative properties, leading to various adverse effects.